If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 </nim>

-Interestingly, the display list references the BMD model format, the first revision of the J3D engine's model format.
+Interestingly, the file references the BMD model format, the first revision of the J3D engine's model format.
 Galaxy does not use this format for its models, instead using the BDL format first introduced in The Legend of Zelda: The Wind Waker.
 This suggests that, at the time of this file's creation, the game was still using the BMD format used by its predecessor.

 (translation: CometMedal)